Albert Lind: Political career

 Lind entered politics as a councillor for the Shire of Bairnsdale from 1914 to 1925.
 In October 1920, he was elected to the Victorian Legislative Assembly for the seat of Gippsland East for the Victorian Farmers' Union (VFU).

-On 2 April, Lind was made Minister of Forests, President of the Board of Land and Works and Commissioner of Crown Lands and Survey in Albert Dunstan's cabinet.
+On 2 April, Lind was made Minister of Forests, Minister of Public Instruction, President of the Board of Land and Works and Commissioner of Crown Lands and Survey in Albert Dunstan's cabinet.

 On 13 October 1937, Lind was voted deputy leader of the United Country Party in an unexpected ballot at the party's pre-sessional meeting, and therefore became Deputy Premier of Victoria.

 When John McDonald won government in 1950, Lind resumed his portfolios of lands and forests, as well as the additional portfolio of soldier settlement.

 Lind was knighted in the 1951 King's Birthday honours for his service in the Victorian Legislative Assembly.

 Family

 Lind married Flora Catherine Arthur on 31 August 1904 at Bairnsdale.
 They had four sons and five daughters.

 Lind was the uncle of Alan Lind, who was also a Member of the Legislative Assembly for the Labor Party, representing the districts of Mildura (1952–1955) and Dandenong (1969–1979).